 KEY STAGE 4

-All students take a core set of subjects including: English, Mathematics, Double Science, Global Citizenship and Core PE.
+All students take a core set of subjects including: English, Mathematics, Double Science, Personal Development and Core PE.
 To challenge our students, we also offer: Biology, Chemistry and Physics as individual GCSEs.
 Alongside the core offer, students choose from a range of option subjects.
 All select to study History or Geography and we strongly encourage students to choose a language from either French or German.

 Students, parents and carers are provided with assessment information four times a year in Key Stage 4.
 The reports will include their Attitudes to Learning and Attitude to Quality of Work (including homework).
 See our Assessment page for more detail.